dawinye/ChatRoom/README.md

 size as the message being read in (don't know how big the message is before we call conn.Read(arr), so 500 is sufficiently large enough.
 Finally, in regard to printing messages, our client uses <code>sliceHelper(msg[4:]) </code>.
 This is because we found that the first 4 bytes of a decoded byte array from gob are unnecessary, as well as the last bytes starting with the number 10 (new line char).
-These quirks in the byte array made us decide to process it so that the message would print nicer.
+These quirks in the byte array made us decide to process it so that the message would print nicer without the new line.
 It should be noticed that this will take O(log(n)) time, but we decided it was worth the trade-off to have more streamlined messages.
+The recipient is the only one that needs to check for the new line character, which is seen sliceHelper().

 For future implementations, it would be possible for us to have different sized byte arrays created say 1,000, 10,000, and 1,000,000 and basically have copies of the different functions with only their array size being different.
 This would allow cases where someone may want to send a 1,000 character message or even 10,000.
 However we decided it was not necessary to do this for the homework but could be part of a larger implementation.